Evan Felker: Career

 When Felker moved to Stillwater, Oklahoma in his twenties, he became interested in country music; his "heroes" were Cross Canadian Ragweed and Jason Boland.
 He and guitarist Ryan Engleman began playing as a two-man acoustic act and were joined by bass player R.C.
 Edwards two months later.
 Eventually, drummer Giovanni “Nooch” Carnuccio III and fiddler Kyle Nix joined, and formed the Turnpike Troubadours.
 The band later relocated to Tahlequah, Oklahoma.

 The Turnpike Troubadours announced they were taking a hiatus in May 2019, saying they would not perform "until a time we feel that everyone is of strong mind, body and spirit".
 In November 2021, the band announced its reunion.
-The band opened their return at Cains Ballroom in Oklahoma, the start of a series of sold out shows throughout 2022.
+The band opened their return at Cain's Ballroom in Oklahoma, the start of a series of sold out shows throughout 2022.

 Personal life

 Felker is a keen hunter, crediting his Oklahoma upbringing to bringing him into the culture.
 He is friends with country singer-songwriter Corb Lund, and the two have hunted together.

 Felker married accountant Staci Nelson in November 2016, in Barcelona, Spain.
 They split in February 2018 and were divorced that August.

 Before the Turnpike Troubadours went on hiatus, there were multiple reports of Felker appearing intoxicated during his performances, along with the band cancelling over a dozen shows.
 In an August 2020 interview with Rolling Stone, Felker said he had found sobriety and was working on a ranch in Texas.
 He reconciled with Nelson, who revealed on her Instagram page that they had remarried in June 2020.
-They welcomed their first child, a daughter, in January 2021.
+They welcomed their first child, Evangelina Hartford Felker, in January 2021 and their second child, Everett Augustus Felker, in September 2022.